 MD PhD AM

-Joseph D. Tucker, MD, PhD, AM is an infectious diseases physician with a special interest in using public challenge contests to improve health.
-He is an Associate Professor at the London School of Hygiene and Tropical Medicine, Associate Professor of Medicine at UNC Chapel Hill, Director of UNC Project-China, and Chairman of SESH Global.
-His team’s ongoing research investigates challenge contests to promote HIV testing and other behaviors.
-He is the Chairman of the Steering Committee of Social Entrepreneurship to Spur Health (SESH), a group focused on using public challenge contests to improve health.
+Joseph D. Tucker, MD, PhD, AM is an infectious diseases physician with a special interest in using crowdsourcing to improve health.
+Crowdsourcing has a group of diverse individuals solve a problem and then share solutions with the public.
+He is a Professor of Global Health at the London School of Hygiene and Tropical Medicine, Professor of Medicine at UNC Chapel Hill, Director of UNC Project-China, and Chairman of SESH Global (SESH).
+He has published 461 research manuscripts and led grants totalling 24M USD.
+He currently leads one NIAID R01 grant, one NCI R01 grant, one NIAID R25 grant, one NICHD UH3 grant, and one NIAID K24 grant.
 He has contributed to several World Health Organization guidelines.

-Dr. Tucker has mentored over 60 undergraduates, medical students, graduate students, and postdoctoral fellows.
+Dr. Tucker has mentored 124 undergraduates, medical students, graduate students, and postdoctoral fellows.
 He mentors trainees undertaking crowdsourcing research supported by the Rhodes Scholarship, the NIH Fogarty Center, Doris Duke, the Fulbright, and the Harvard Institute for Global Health.
-He leads the UNC-South China STD Research Training Center, supported by an NIH Fogarty D43 Training Grant.
-He also chairs the postdoctoral fellowship committee at the American Society of Tropical Medicine and Hygiene.
+He leads the UNC-South China STD Research Training Center.
+He also serves on the postdoctoral fellowship committee at the American Society of Tropical Medicine and Hygiene.